volchd/projects-api/docs/api-reference.md

 - `priority` optional; defaults to `None`.
 - `startDate`/`dueDate` accept ISO 8601 strings or `null`.
 When both provided, `dueDate` must be on/after `startDate`.
 - `labels` optional array; new labels are appended back to the project's label list so filters stay aware of them.
+- `createdBy` and `assigneeId` are set automatically from the authenticated user; clients do not pass these fields.

 Responses:
 - `201` with `Task` JSON.